 Don't worry about the strength of potential opponents: there's always someone available at a comparable strength online, so you can play non-handicap games day or night.

 If you are new to Go a good way to practice, without the embarassment of a real opponent, is to play a computer program.
 Although publicly available Go-playing programs that were created before the rise of AI are not up to the standards of experienced human players, especially on the 19x19 board, they can provide some useful practice opportunities on small boards, especially 9x9.
 AI-based programs are starting to become available.

 There are also approximately 30 tournaments every year in the UK, with similar numbers in other major European countries and the USA; many more in Japan, China and Korea.
 Nearly all of these are suitable for relatively novice players to enter and some of them specifically cater for beginners.
 Most of these tournaments are one or two day events at the weekend, typically with 3 rounds per day.
 Some of these also have specific teaching sessions, but anyway there will be people who will happily review your game for you after each round.

-We typically organise tournaments so that players will play others of roughly the same strength, so don't hesitate and just jump in!
+We typically organise tournaments so that players will play others of roughly the same strength, so do not hesitate and just jump in!

-Look at our Calendar page for UK tournaments and contact the organiser if you're hesitant about entering.
+Look at our Events Calendar for UK tournaments and contact the organiser if you are hesitant about entering.
 They will provide good advice for you.